About Us

 Deb is the owner of HTC Field Hockey Club, and the Director of 4Goals LLC.
 HTC was Deb’s dream to provide opportunities for players of all levels to compete and reach their field hockey goals.
 Starting with only 20 athletes, Deb has grown HTC Field Hockey to multiple training sites that provide learning opportunites to student-athletes traveling from 5 states to be a part of the HTC family.

 In addition to HTC, Deb is the Director of 4Goals LLC.
 4Goals is owned by Marcia Pankratz, the University of Michigan Field Hockey Coach.
 Deb and Marcia promote the game of field hockey through camps, clinics, and tournaments.
-4Goals premier events include; Camps/Clinics for Elementary, Middle School, and High School Athletes, Collegiate Camps that prepare the college athlete for their season, and The 4Goals Cup Tournament that offers $15,000 in prize money!
+4Goals premier events include; Camps/Clinics for Elementary, Middle School, and High School Athletes, Collegiate Camps that prepare the college athlete for their season, and The 4Goals Cup Tournament that offer prize money!

-Deb has over 20 years of field hockey coaching experience as a Head Coach at Northwestern University and Virginia Commonwealth University and as an Assistant Coach at the University of Connecticut and the University of North Carolina.
+Deb has over 35 years of field hockey coaching experience as a Head Coach at Northwestern University and Virginia Commonwealth University and as an Assistant Coach at the University of Connecticut and the University of North Carolina.

 As a graduate of the University of Iowa, Deb earned her Bachelor’s degree in Education and Exercise Science.
 While a student athlete at Iowa, she was selected a two-time All-American and a three- time All-Big Ten Player.
 Deb is proud to have represented the United States as a member of the US U-21 Team, US Reserve Team, and the US National Team.
 Her time in the US program enabled her to compete at the highest level and travel all over the world.
 It is from this experience that HTC’s philosophy was born, through work hard, resiliency, continual support and encourgage from your teammates and family and love of the game, you can create your “Hear The Cheers”moment.